Meet the Team

 Erin Kelly-Weber, M.A., M.P.A.

 Bio: Erin was born and raised in New Jersey but calls Chicago her second home after having studied and worked there for 12 years.
 Erin studied abroad in Santiago, Chile during her junior year of college and earned a BA in Anthropology and International Studies with a Spanish minor from Northwestern University.
-After graduating, she worked for a nonprofit that facilitates cultural exchange programs, managing programs to support international high school students who studied in the U.S. for an exchange semester or year.
-Erin moved to California to attend the Middlebury Institute of International Studies at Monterey (MIIS), where she earned an M.A. in International Education Management and a Master of Public Administration (MPA).
-During her last semester at MIIS, she worked in Mexico City, Mexico and Buenos Aires, Argentina to facilitate study abroad programs onsite.
+Throughout her 10+ years of working in international education, she has supported university and high school students on study abroad programs both in the U.S. and overseas, and has studied or worked in 12 countries.
+Erin earned a Master of Arts in International Education Management and a Master of Public Administration (MPA) from the Middlebury Institute of International Studies (MIIS) in Monterey.
+She is passionate about fostering cross-cultural communication and creating accessible and equitable international education opportunities for every student.

 Vidalino Raatior, Ed.D